-People collect dozens of business cards every year that all end up either taking up space or being throw out within a week of being printed.
-Seeing this problem I decided to create a project that streamlines the meeting and exchanging of contact information process and limits that amount of human waste.
+People collect dozens of business cards every year that all end up either taking up space or being thrown out within a week of the cards being printed.
+Seeing this problem, I decided to create a project that streamlines the meeting and exchanging of contact information process to limit the amount of human waste.

-Round 1: I made a resume in Unity to test out my idea with a real card.
-After that, I did a few tests with 4 people and got notes on their feelings about that iteration of the design and the issues with accessibility.
+Round 1: I made a resume in Unity to test out my idea with a real business card.
+Then, I performed tests on 4 users and noted their feelings about the first iteration of the design as well as issues with accessibility.

-Round 2: I revised my design into a completely different form to accommodate the accessibility issues that were brought up in the earlier version.
-The final deliverables include wireframes, high fidelity comps of both the phone app and the augmented reality screens, and finally a motion graphics piece.
+Round 2: I revised my design to accommodate for the accessibility issues.
+The final deliverables include wireframes, high-fidelity comps of both the phone app and the augmented reality screens, and finally a motion graphics piece.

 The resumes and business cards collected have no connection to common social media apps and websites.

-The mass amount of printing using ink and paper eats away at the earth's natural resources.
+The massive amount of printing that uses ink and paper contributes to the depletion of the Earth's natural resources.

 Make sure that even though the format is small it gives as much information as possible.